 3. Brush an egg wash inside the crust.

-This is another secret weapon to prevent soggy crust effectively.
+This is another secret technique to prevent soggy crust effectively.
 Before you add the apple filling, brush an egg wash on the crust, creating a protective layer to keep the apple’s juice from softening the crust.

 4. Make sure you place the apples in the pie crust properly.